So, like many of you, I used to suffer from insomnia.

 There are other ways to go here.

-Yeah, I mean, uh a trillion dollars is a trillion dollars.
+Yeah, I mean, a trillion dollars is a trillion dollars.

-When we reform the the regulations like Trump says he's gonna do, and uh Steve Moore, I was telling him the other day, it's really exciting what he's gonna do on day one.
+If Trump starts cutting these regulations, like the ones that are causing water filtration plants, forcing them to use chemicals that ruined their water systems and allow lead and other things to get in there, when we reform the regulations like Trump says he's going to do, and Steve Moore, I was telling him the other day, it's really exciting what he's going to do on day one.

 Then we won't need to rebuild everybody's water plant.